Dramatic Downstage Turn

 - Also Star Trek: Deep Space Nine, usually when Sisko is having a long, involved chat with someone.

-- Quite common in the original Perry Mason television series.
+- Quite common in the original Perry Mason television series, and its later Made-for-TV Movie follow-ups.
 Especially frequent during the courtroom scenes to add movement and interest during witness testimony.

 - In a recent episode of Covert Affairs, Auggie and Parker, by this time his fiancée, have such a moment when he "reveals all" while being held hostage.